peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 ### Let BOINC start to exploit our computer's resources

 You will find the list of known projects at [the BOINC website](https://boinc.berkeley.edu/projects.php).
-For this presentation I have chosen [Einstein@Home](https://einsteinathome.org/).
+For this presentation we have chosen [Einstein@Home](https://einsteinathome.org/).

 The first step is create an account on the site, then go to the [Credentials page](https://einsteinathome.org/account/info/edit) to see your "Account key".